openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 ```
 5. Build plugin:
 ```
-cmake -DInferenceEngineDeveloperPackage_DIR=<path to OpenVINO package build folder> \
--DCMAKE_BUILD_TYPE=Release .. && make
+cmake -DInferenceEngineDeveloperPackage_DIR=<path to OpenVINO package build folder> -DCMAKE_BUILD_TYPE=Release .. && make
 ```

 ## Sample
 You could verify the plugin by running [OpenVINO™ samples].
-You can find C++ samples in `openvino/bin/armv7l/Release`.
+You can find C++ samples in `build` directory (if you built the plugin using the 1st approach) or `openvino/bin/armv7l/Release` directory (if you built the plugin using the 2nd or the 3rd approach).
+The following procedure assumes the 1st building approach was used.
 Let's try to run [Object Detection for SSD sample].
 ### Model preparation
 To speedup the process you may prepare the model on non-ARM platform.